 How Is the Intacs Procedure Performed?

-The procedure to insert Intacs is usually done in a doctor's office.
+The procedure to insert Intacs is usually done in an outpatient surgery center.
 This is what happens:

 The doctor numbs the patient's eye with a topical anesthetic.